RohinJ444/netcdf-merge-server/README.md

 cargo doc --no-deps --open
 ```

-This builds documentation for this project without generating documentation pages for every dependency, and opens the generated HTML in your browser.

 The generated documentation is written under `target/doc/`, which is ignored by Git.

 ### 3. Start the server